meshplay/meshplay/docs/pages/guides/tutorials/kubernetes-configmaps-secrets.md

 ## Conclusion
 Congratulations!
-You've successfully completed a tutorial on Kubernetes ConfigMaps and Secrets using the Meshery Playground.
+You've successfully completed a tutorial on Kubernetes ConfigMaps and Secrets using the Meshplay Playground.
 This hands-on experience should have equipped you with practical knowledge on managing configuration data and sensitive information in Kubernetes.
-Continue exploring more such scenarios in the Meshery Playground to enhance your skills.
+Continue exploring more such scenarios in the Meshplay Playground to enhance your skills.